 In this lab we refactored the Habitability rules into separate decision services that build up the overall decision.
 Separating a single decision table helps manage complex decisions with many inputs.

+To continue with the next lab, please reset your environment as described in Appendix B.

 Lab 3 – The Tiered Service Pattern